What is a ladyboy? Definition and more

 Ladyboy in the Philippines

 Right after Thailand comes the Philippines.
-A country that’s traditionally Roman Catholic, but where the society is also very tolerant towards all LGBTs, including, of course, transgender people and ladyboys.
+A country that’s traditionally Roman Catholic, but where the society is also very tolerant towards all LGBTs.
+It ncludes, of course, transgender people and ladyboys.
 There are also local Filipino terms that could be equivalent to the Thai Kathoey, such as “bakla” or “bayot” which define effeminate gays or transgender women.

 Like Thailand, ladyboys in the Philippines are present in every layer of society.
 They are very present in the media and the public scene.
-Some families happen to have several transgender children and they are well accepted by their parents.
+Some families happen to have several transgender children.
+They are well accepted by their parents.

 You will notice that online dating sites for transgender women are very often crowded with Filipino ladyboys.
-That’s because they usually speak very good English and have wide access to laptops and smartphones.
+That’s because they usually speak very good English.
+They also have wide access to laptops and smartphones.

 Ladyboy in Asia

-The English term “ladyboy” has become popular in all South-East Asia, used along with the local terms, or as a replacement when Asians are talking with foreigners.
+The English term “ladyboy” has become popular in all Southeast Asia.
+It is used along with the local terms, or as a replacement when Asians are talking with foreigners.